Decades of futile drilling paid off unexpectedly for this wildcatter.

 A 1937 Workmen’s Compensation Act judgment against Dysart’s New Mexico Oil Properties Association bankrupted the company, compelling sale of its equipment, “sold as it now lies on the ground near Ambrosia Lake.”

 Two years later, it got worse again.
 Dysart and five Dysart Oil Company co-defendants were charged with 60 counts of conspiracy, grand theft and violation of the corporate securities (act) in 1939.
 All were convicted, and all did time.
 Dysart served 15 months in the county jail before being released on probation in March 1941.

-She was 78 years old when the December 10, 1955, Life magazine featured her picture captioned, “Wealthy landowner, Mrs. Stella Dysart, stands before abandoned oil rig which she set up on her property in a long vain search for oil.
+Dysart was 78 years old when the December 10, 1955, LIFE magazine featured her picture, captioned: “Wealthy landowner, Mrs. Stella Dysart, stands before abandoned oil rig which she set up on her property in a long vain search for oil.
 Now uranium is being mined there and Mrs. Dysart, swathed in mink, gets a plump royalty.”

-Praised for her success, her fraudulent petroleum deals in the past, Dysart died in 1966 in Albuquerque at age 88.
-Secret Riches author John Masters explains that “there must be a little more to her story, but as someone said of Truth — ‘it lies hidden in a crooked well.’”
+Praised for her success, and memories of fraudulent petroleum deals long forgotten, Dysart died in 1966 in Albuquerque at age 88.
+As Secret Riches author John Masters explained, “there must be a little more to her story, but as someone said of Truth — ‘it lies hidden in a crooked well.’”

 More New Mexico petroleum history can be found in Farmington, including the exhibit “From Dinosaurs to Drill Bits” at the Farmington Museum.
-Learn about the state’s massive Hobbs oil field of the late 1920s in New Mexico Oil Discovery.
+Learn about the giant Hobbs oilfield of the late 1920s in New Mexico Oil Discovery.